ivanlemeshev/adventofcode/README.md

 This repository contains my solutions to the
 [Advent of Code](https://adventofcode.com/) challenges.

 I make the solution work, but it may not be perfect.
+I try not to spend much time on it.